Marshall Green

 Marshall Green (January 27, 1916 – June 6, 1998) was an American diplomat whose career focused on East Asia.
 Green was the senior American diplomat in South Korea at the time of the 1960 April Revolution, and was United States Ambassador to Indonesia at the time of the Transition to the New Order.
 From 1969 to 1973, he was Assistant Secretary of State for East Asian and Pacific Affairs, and, in this capacity, accompanied President of the United States Richard Nixon during President Nixon's visit to China in 1972.

+During the Indonesian mass killings of 1965–66, Green supplied lists of members of the Communist Party of Indonesia to the Indonesian Army which carried out the massacres.

 Biography

 Marshall Green was born in Holyoke, Massachusetts on January 27, 1916.
 He was educated at Groton School, graduating in 1935, and then at Yale University, graduating in 1939.

 After university, Green became the secretary of United States Ambassador to Japan, Joseph Grew in Tokyo.
 Shortly before the Attack on Pearl Harbor, Green returned to the United States to study for the exam to join the United States Foreign Service.
 With the entry of the U.S. into World War II, Green enlisted in the United States Navy, where he served as a Japanese language translator (he had learned Japanese during his time in Tokyo).

 After the war, Green was discharged from the Navy and joined the Foreign Service.
 His first posting was as Third Secretary at the Embassy of the United States in Wellington.
 Over the next decade, Green rose rapidly through the ranks of the Foreign Service, ultimately becoming principal assistant to Secretary of State John Foster Dulles; he was Dulles' principal assistant at the time of the Second Taiwan Strait Crisis, which brought the United States and China to the brink of war.